Skip to main content

 with two or more controllers.
 In these topologies, fabric nodes

-Section 6.5 would be one possibility.
+described in Section 5.5 would be one possibility.

-6.2.2.
+5.2.2.
 Bi-Connected Graph Heuristic

 beyond the scope of this document.
 However, it would be reasonable

-to assume a technique where the TOR switches can be identified and
+to assume a technique where the ToR switches can be identified and

-the number of hops to the TOR is used to determine the direction.
+the number of hops to the ToR is used to determine the direction.

 In this heuristic, BGP speakers allow passive session establishment